ziziiiiiiii/ReadAndSortFromLargeCSV/README.md

 This project was made for CECS 328 at CSULB.
 It is written in Python.
 It utilizes PySpark to read arbitrary numbers from a large .csv file (in this case 2 GB) and sort them by column 1 using a number of partitions determined by the user.
 For a test run, the user can choose 10 partitions.
 These partitions are recombined into a singular .csv file which is saved to the user's drive.
-This process occurs in less than 2 minutes.
+For a file of size 2GB or less, this process occurs in less than 2 minutes.

 The sorted .csv file is stored at the same path as the original .csv file.